-Foreigners visiting Gujarat, one of India’s first states to go ‘dry’, can now apply online for a temporary permit or on arrival at the airport.
-The permit entitles the visitor to buy liquor at select hotels and consume it where they reside.
+Foreigners visiting Gujarat, one of India's first states to go 'dry', can now apply online for a temporary permit or arrival at the airport.
+It entitles the visitor to buy liquor at select hotels and consume it where they reside.
 Indians, meanwhile, can always ask for a Virgin Mojito with a dash of green lemon, please.
-Envy – it’s not a very pleasant feeling.
+Envy – it's not a very pleasant feeling.

 Hyatt Regency With a strategic location in the city centre, the hotel is a short walk from principal business and shopping centres, as well as the Sabarmati Ashram and riverfront, making it ideal for business travellers and tourists alike.

 The House of MG, Lal Darwaza This stately heritage hotel was once the family estate of a textile baron named Mangaldas Girdhardas.